-The consumption of electricity at the office and petrol and diesel consumption for vehicles are the major sources of GHG emissions of the Group.
-To reduce the carbon footprint at the office, the Group is endeavouring to increase our investment in energy-efficient equipment and monitor energy usage monthly.
+The consumption of electricity at the office and the petrol and diesel consumption of vehicles are the major sources of GHG emissions of the Group.
+To reduce the carbon footprint at the office, the Group is looking to increase our investment in energy-efficient equipments and to monitor the energy usage monthly.
 Moreover, with the aim of reducing the emissions of GHG on the road, the Group is planning to have more electric vehicles in the future.
-The amount of the Group's total GHG emissions has decreased by approximately 13% from approximately 249.80 $tCO_2$ e in the year ended 31 August 2022 to approximately 218.38 $tCO_2$ e in the year ended 31 August 2023.
-This is due to the increase in EVs usage, resulting in a decrease in vehicle fuel consumption.
+The amount of the Group's total GHG emissions has decreased by approximately 3% from approximately 218.38 tCO2e in the year ended 31 August 2023 to approximately 212.38 tCO2e in the year ended 31 August 2024.
+The reduction in total emissions indicates that the Group has successfully lowered its carbon footprint, making significant progress toward sustainability.
+The reduction in GHG emissions is also reflected in the decrease in GHG intensity.
+The total GHG intensity has significantly decreased from 1.25 in the year ended 31 August 2023 to 1.06 in the year ended 31 August 2024, suggesting that the Group is emitting less GHG per unit of revenue, which indicates improved environmental practices and a lowered carbon footprint throughout the Group's operation.